-No. But they did make it to Britain and Scotland.
+No. But they did make it to what is now Britain and possibly Scotland.
 By the fourth century the Roman Empire started to weaken, collapse.
 There's a theory that Irish raiders took advantage of this, crossed the sea and returned with stolen Roman treasures.

 James begins leafing through the volume, stops at a particular page.
 Drawings of ancient ornate jewelry.